Frequently asked questions

 What other services does Keystone Law offer?

-Keystone Law is a full service law firm, with offices in London, Bristol, Belfast, the Isle of Man, Guernsey, Melbourne and Sydney.
+Keystone Law is a full service law firm, with offices in London, Bristol, Leeds, Newcastle, the Isle of Man, and (under the trading name Keypoint Law) Australia (Adelaide, Brisbane, Canberra, Melbourne and Sydney).

-We have highly experienced lawyers in almost all areas of legal specialisation.
+We have highly-experienced lawyers (well over 500 in total) in almost all areas of legal specialisation.

 As well as my own specialist area of Business Partnerships, these include Litigation, Property, Construction, Employment, Corporate, Banking and Finance, Investment Funds, Insolvency, Shipping and Aviation, Family, Wills, Trusts and Tax.

 I frequently work with other Keystone lawyers on matters which require a team or a range of specialist skills.